What is Remote Usability Testing?

 - Limited Control Over Environment: In remote testing, researchers have little control over the participant’s environment.
 Factors like distractions, lighting, noise, and interruptions can influence the user’s behavior and feedback, potentially affecting the test results.

 - Technical Issues: Participants may encounter technical problems, such as connectivity issues, software compatibility, or device-related issues that can disrupt the testing process.
-These issues can lead to frustration and may affect the quality of data collected.
+These issues can lead to frustration and may affect the quality of qualitative data collected.

 - Lack of In-Person Observation: Unlike in-person testing, remote testing does not allow researchers to observe participants’ body language, facial expressions, or other non-verbal cues.
 This makes it harder to interpret user behavior and emotions accurately.